thisismydesign/autowow/README.md

 #### Set of commands to [auto]mate [w]ay [o]f [w]orking

 <!--- Version informartion -->
 *You are viewing the README of the development version.
-You can find the README of the latest release (vfriend.) [here](https://github.com/thisismydesign/autowow/releases/tag/vfriend.).*
+You can find the README of the latest release (v0.11.0) [here](https://github.com/thisismydesign/autowow/releases/tag/v0.11.0).*
 <!--- Version informartion end -->

 | Branch | Status |
 | ------ | ------ |